Amish Bird Houses: Uniquely Handmade

 Room to Roost

 Watching a family of singing birds thrive and grow in your own back yard (literally!) is one of the greatest joys of summer.
-Our handcrafted bird houses and bird boxes - each and every one built with pride and care by expert Amish woodworkers from exclusively American materials - are the best way to extend a warm welcome to a new family of birds and to keep them coming back year after year.
+Our unique wooden bird houses, poly bird houses and various bird boxes - each and every one built with pride and care by expert Amish woodworkers from exclusively American materials - are the best way to extend a warm welcome to a new family of birds and to keep them coming back year after year.

 Come On Over